MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/doc/source/api.rst

        - ``"append"``: insert rows into existing table (default).
        (defaults to fail if table exists, more secure for the users to know what they are doing)
+    chunk_size: int, optional default is None
+       For writing data in chunks

    Raises
    ------